cyberboy666/r_e_c_u_r/documentation/operate_docs.md

 this is where you can load samples from your usb into the `SAMPLER`

-- in this mode ,  the `<-` and `->` keys will move the selection up and down
+- in this mode ,  the `<` and `>` keys will move the selection up and down
 - folders are displayed ending in `|` for closed and `/` for open , the depth is displayed as indentation
-- pressing the `square` key while a folder is selected toggles it open/closed
+- pressing the `■` key while a folder is selected toggles it open/closed
-- pressing the `square` key while a video is selected loads it into the next avaliable slot (note : you can see the first slot a video is loaded into on right colunm)
+- pressing the `■` key while a video is selected loads it into the next avaliable slot (note : you can see the first slot a video is loaded into on right colunm)

 ## `SAMPLER` display mode